denialromeo/borders-quiz/README.md

     (This problem can be fixed by replacing the iframe with a div (see branch `replace-iframe-with-div`), but iframes are just much more convenient to embed in external websites.)

-* There's a distracting black flash when the maps load on Firefox.
+* There's sometimes a distracting black flash when the maps load on Firefox.
 This has me stumped.
-Probably best to just play the game on Chrome.

 ### Inspiration